Ralim/IronOS/Documentation/Settings.md

 ### Setting: Calibrate input voltage?

-Enters an adjustment mode where you can gradually adjust the measured voltage to compensate for any unit-to-unit variance in the voltage sense resistors
+Enters an adjustment mode where you can gradually adjust the measured voltage to compensate for any unit-to-unit variance in the voltage sense resistors.

 On device help text: